Monte San Primo excursion

 From Sormano you can reach Colma di Sormano, where there is the possibility of parking.

-From here, take the dirt path immediately near the "La Colma" refreshment point, heading north, after about 50 minutes reaching Alpe Difesala (1238m above sea level), recognizable by a splendid beech tree.
-Here behind us the view opens up on the Grigne and the Resegone.
+From here, take the dirt path immediately near the "La Colma" refreshment point, heading north, reaching the Insieme Alp (1238m above sea level) after about 50 minutes, recognizable by a splendid beech tree.

 However, in another hour's walk you reach the summit, with its wonderful view.